nathancunn/nathancunn.github.io/_posts/2018-01-21-best-simpsons.md

 ### 4. Homer Badman (S06E09, 188 posts)
 ![Dramatisation, may not have happened](../figure/source/simpsons-best-episode/homer_badman.jpg)

-in which Homer is villified for committing sexual harrassment after grabbing the babysitter's sweet can in an attempt to recover the rarest gummy of them all.
+in which Homer is vilified for committing sexual harassment after grabbing the babysitter's sweet can in an attempt to recover the rarest gummy of them all.
 ### 5. $pringfield (S05E10, 187 posts)
 ![That's a right triangle, ya idiot!](../figure/source/simpsons-best-episode/springfield.jpg)